Photosynthesis for Kids – Definition and How It Works

 2. Photosynthesis is the Process to Produce Glucose

-Glucose that plants use as food is not only food for the plants, but it is the simple sugars that are the building blocks that help in making starch and cellulose, which act as energy reserves and building structures.
+Glucose that plants use as food is not only food for the plants, but it is also the simple sugars that are the building blocks that help in making starch and cellulose, which act as energy reserves and building structures.

 3. Plants Have Other Photosynthetic Pigments As Well